Jingcheng-WANG/AMLS_assignment20_21/README.md

 >>```python
 >>def pre_processing(num, label, root_path, split = True)
 >>```
 >>*num* is the number of images to be imported, *label* is the index of the labels, *root_path* is the location path of the filea called, *split* determines whether split the dataset into training set and validation set.
 The imported pixels will be compressed to 50*50.
-If you are not satisfied with this compression, you can modify
+If you are not satisfied with this compression,
 >>```python
 >>def load_cv2_data(num, root_path):
 >>     img_path = 'img/'